keboola/website/_solutions/solutions.md

   block: review
   list:
   - name: CIO OF MAJOR FINANCIAL INSTITUTION
-    desc: Keboola connection is visionary product that will standardise in the future how companies and their employees are accessing and working with data.
-Data democracy and data driven company = Keboola connection.
+    desc: Keboola Connection is visionary product that will standardise in the future how companies and their employees are accessing and working with data.
+Data democracy and data driven company = Keboola Connection.
 - template: article-list-one-row
   block: article-list-one-row
   headline: Finance